Threat model & accepted risks

 For this reason we do recommend administrators to only use the external storage mount for ultimately trusted content.

 Nextcloud can be configured to encrypt data at rest.
-In this scenario we do prevent against storage administrators mainly, we are aware that a Nextcloud administrator could still intercept the user password to manually decrypt the encryption key.
-We do thus only consider attack scenarios bounty-worthy if they include external parties.
+This has two options: server-wide key (default since Nextcloud 13) or per-user key.
+With the former, the keys are on the server and thus the only protection offered is against external storage.
+With per-user keys, the keys are encrypted by the user password and handled as securely as possible, thus securing data when the user is not logged in.
+We are aware that a Nextcloud administrator could still intercept the user password to manually decrypt the encryption key.
+We do thus only consider attack scenarios bounty-worthy if they include an external storage vector or, with per-user-keys, data-at-rest.

 Features intentionally marked as insecure